ls1intum/Artemis/docs/user/lti.rst

 .. note::
     The steps provided in this section assume the existence of an Artemis course and relevant content.
-    For detailed information on the types of exercises Artemis supports and guidance on creating these exercises, please refer to the `Exercises Guideline <exercises/general.html#general-information>`_.
+    For detailed information on the types of exercises Artemis supports and guidance on creating these exercises, please refer to the :ref:`exercises-general-information`.
     This resource will help you understand the exercises Artemis can support and provide step-by-step instructions for creating and managing them within your course.

 Before diving into the LTI configuration, ensuring that the Online Course setting is enabled in Artemis is crucial.
 This setting activates the LTI configurability, allowing instructors to link Artemis content with the LMS platforms.